ZeinabBa/Comparison-Persistent-Storage/README.md

 II- Do the same as specified in B, a, and b.

-- Important Note: at the end of the line, specify if the node is a hosting centalized storage or it's replicat.
+- Important Note: at the end of the line, specify if the node is a hosting centalized storage with letter "C" or it's replicat with letter "R".
 If none of these, leave it blank.
 It is important to know that in centralized design, only one node can be centralized storage and only one node can be it's replica.

-  b.
-Under "Cloud Layer" specify the configuration of each cloud node as you desire in this order, number of instances, MIPS, memory, CPU cores, Bandwith (BW) range (to have it as fixed number initial and end of the numbers must be equal), Latency range (same as indicated for BW).
-You need to use x with a number to let the simulator know, how many instances of that node you requie.
-For example x5 means 5 instances.
-(You can add your own data for devices rather than what is given in the table in the paper)

-- Make sure to enter all the requested specification and at last specify if the node is a leader or not by.
-Either SC, or leader must be added to the line.
-Please note that only one leader can be there in the cluster, otherwise the results are not accutrate.

-  c.
-Perform the same for the section called: Layer to specify fog and edge nodes.

-  d.
-Repeat the above steps for applications (SC, leader dosnet apply here) just make sure to add itteration number and data size at the end of the line (You can add any application specifications, not limited to the ones given in the table in the paper)

-  e.
-When done, save the file with a .txt` (recommended) extension in the same directory.

-  f.
-Use the created .txt file as the input file to run the simulation explained in item number 5

-* A number of pre-created input files and their respected logs are available in the repository.
+III- Continue with doing as specified in c, d, e, f.

 # Interpretation of log files